 I know…that sucks, but it just is reality.
 I’ve experienced it for myself and on behalf of my clients.
 The key is to formulate a plan and then just go hard.
 Try everything you can.

 This post is more than five years in the making and is an ongoing work in progress, and I have been diligently updating it whenever I receive comments about people trying to contact Facebook directly.
-The latest update is in early 2023, where I removed some options that don’t work anymore, so rest assured that this isn’t some out-of-date post giving you garbage advice.
+The latest update is in May 2023, where I removed some options that don’t work anymore, so rest assured that this isn’t some out-of-date post giving you garbage advice.

 Just read the comments and you’ll see how many people have contributed to the tips and steps for contacting Facebook.
 It’s become kind of a community post and I’m appreciative of everyone who has contributed.

 IF you are absolutely stuck and cannot contact Facebook customer support, then the updates at the bottom of the post and in the comments are the best place to start since they have some of the more unconventional ways to contact Facebook.